Hepatorrhaphy (Liver Laceration Repair)

 Charting Tips

-- Document repair technique explicitly (suture ligation, packing, tractotomy, argon beam)
+- Document repair technique explicitly (suture ligation, packing, tractotomy, argon beam, omental packing) — code selection depends on this.

-- Retrohepatic IVC involvement must be explicitly noted, as it drives operative strategy
+- Retrohepatic IVC involvement (Grade V) must be explicitly noted, as it drives operative strategy (total hepatic vascular exclusion, atriocaval shunt, or damage-control packing).

 Billing Tips

-- Omental packing of a liver wound (for tamponade) is part of the hepatorrhaphy and does not generate a separate code.
+- Omental packing of a liver wound is part of the hepatorrhaphy and is not separately billable.
 Document omentum use in the note.

-- 90-day global: delayed bile leak (biloma), drain management, and wound care visits are bundled.
-ERCP for biliary fistula within 90 days is a separate procedure code (biliary endoscopy) but the surgical consultation component is included.
+- 90-day global: delayed bile leak management, drain care, and wound visits are bundled.
+ERCP for biliary fistula within 90 days is a separate biliary endoscopy code.
+Planned re-look for pack removal (47362) uses modifier -58 (staged, planned procedure) — not -78.
+Modifier -58 resets the global period; modifier -78 does not.